Corporate Governance Guidelines

 Term of Office

 Directors elected at an EA annual meeting serve for a one-year term and until their successors are elected and qualified.
-A director who has been appointed by the Board to fill a vacancy will serve until re-elected or until his or her successor has been elected at EA's first annual meeting following the director's initial appointment by the Board.
+A director who has been appointed by the Board to fill a vacancy or new directorship will serve until re-elected or until his or her successor has been elected at EA's first annual meeting following the director's initial appointment by the Board.

 Scheduling Board Meetings